swiftlang/swift-java/Sources/SwiftJavaDocumentation/Documentation.docc/SupportedFeatures.md

 #### Returning protocol types
 Protocols are not yet supported as return types.

-### `async` methods
+### `async` functions

-> Note: Importing `async` methods is currently only available in the JNI mode of jextract.
+> Note: Importing `async` functions is currently only available in the JNI mode of jextract.

-Asynchronous methods in Swift can be extraced using different modes, which are explained in detail below.
+Asynchronous functions in Swift can be extraced using different modes, which are explained below.

-#### Async mode: completable-future (default)
+#### Async function mode: completable-future (default)

-In this mode `async` methods in Swift are extracted as methods returning a `java.util.concurrent.CompletableFuture`.
+In this mode `async` functions in Swift are extracted as Java methods returning a `java.util.concurrent.CompletableFuture`.
 This mode gives the most flexibility and should be prefered if your platform supports `CompletableFuture`.

 #### Async mode: future

 This is a mode for legacy platforms, where `CompletableFuture` is not available, such as Android 23 and below.
-In this mode `async` methods in Swift are extracted as methods returning a `java.util.concurrent.Future`.
+In this mode `async` functions in Swift are extracted as Java methods returning a `java.util.concurrent.Future`.
+To enable this mode pass the `--async-func-mode future` command line option, or set the `asyncFuncMode` configuration value in `swift-java.config`